 #3 Ditch the car

 Everyone has a car nowadays, but do you really need one?
-I’ve not had a car for over 8 years and it’s surprisingly easy.
-It’s kept me fit as I walk and cycle places that are reachable.
+I survived without a car for 10 years and it really wasn’t so bad.
+It kept me fit as I walk and cycle places that are reachable.
 And more efficient as I can use bus and train travel to work.
-If I really need to get somewhere awkward then I just hire a car for the day or grab a taxi.
-It’s also saved me a small fortune!
+If I really needed to get somewhere awkward then I just hire a car for the day or grab a taxi.
+It also saved me a small fortune!

-It baffles me that people still contribute to the industrial farming industry which really is quite disgusting (although I know a lot of it is lack of education/knowledge).
-And I’m not just talking about ethics and mistreatment of animals….I’m talking an industry that is responsible for the deforestation of most of our natural spaces and that exploits developing countries.
-Such as exporting seeds from countries that are in famine so that we can continue to feed our cows….!!!
+It baffles me that people still contribute to the industrial farming industry which really is quite disgusting and barbaric with its practices (although I know a lot of it is lack of education/knowledge).
+And I’m not just talking about ethics and mistreatment of animals….I’m talking an industry that is responsible for the deforestation of most of our natural spaces and that exploits our poorest people living in developing countries.
+Such as exporting seeds from countries that are in famine so that we can continue to feed our cattle….!!!

 Every time you choose to skip eating meat or dairy you are having a positive impact on the planet.
-I love that 5 times a day when I open my fridge door to make a food choice I’m able to feel good that I’m making a green choice.
+I love that 5 times a day when I open my fridge door to make a meal choice I’m able to feel good that I’m doing my bit to be a little bit more green.

 Know where to put your energies

-Will you be comiting to make any changes?
+Will you be committing to make any changes?